MezonHub/xco-blockchain/x/project/spec/01_state.md

 ```

 A genesis account map maps a project's account names to the accounts' addresses.
-It keeps track of the addresses for the `InitiatingNodePayFees`, `IxoPayFees`,
+It keeps track of the addresses for the `InitiatingNodePayFees`, `XcoPayFees`,
-and `IxoFees` accounts, as well as the accounts of the project's agents.
+and `XcoFees` accounts, as well as the accounts of the project's agents.
 For
 more detail on project accounts, refer to the
 [Entity Accounts page](05_entity_accounts.md) of this module's spec.